Skip to main content

 Interleaved thinking

 When building multi-turn tool-calling agents with models that support interleaved thinking, you must include the reasoning_content from previous assistant turns in subsequent requests.
-You can do this in two ways:
+This enables the model to think between tool calls and after receiving tool results, allowing for more complex, step-by-step reasoning.

 1. Pass the Message object directly (recommended) - The SDK message object already contains the reasoning_content field alongside content and tool_calls